-Note: Steps to silence unknown callers may be different depending on your Android’s manufacturer and model.
+Note: Steps to silence unknown callers may differ depending on your Android’s manufacturer and model.

 In addition to using these settings, you can also register your mobile phone with the FTC’s (Federal Trade Commission) Do Not Call Registry.
-Scammers don’t exactly follow the rules, nor do they care about this list.
-That said, it’s still smart to register your number as an added layer of protection against unwanted calls coming from within the U.S.
+Scammers don’t follow the rules or care about this list.
+That said, it’s still wise to register your number as an added layer of protection against unwanted calls from within the U.S.

 Beyond blocking numbers, iPhone users also have the Do Not Disturb option, which doesn’t allow your phone to ring or notify you of calls.
-But it does allow certain people to call when in this mode.
+But it does let certain people call when in this mode.

 Here’s how to enable it: Open Settings > Do Not Disturb and slide the toggle to the right.
-Then, tap Allow Calls From and choose All Contacts to make sure no unknown numbers get through.
+Then, tap Allow Calls From and choose All Contacts to ensure no unknown numbers get through.